- What is Amphibian Species of the World?

 Distribution

-Reported from the vicinity of the type locality, Dudhwa National Park and Katerniaghat Wildlife Sanctuary, Uttar Pradesh, India, both on the Nepal border where this species is likely to occur.
+Reported from the vicinity of the type locality, Dudhwa National Park and Katerniaghat Wildlife Sanctuary, Uttar Pradesh, as well as Dehradun, Uttarakhand, India, near the Nepal border; also reported from Chitwan National Park, southern Nepal.

 Comment